-San Francisco throws one of the more colorful and prominent Gay Pride festivals in the world, with the key events taking place over the last weekend in June (on June 29 to June 30 in 2013).
-Of course, San Francisco has a rich and lengthy history of gay rights, and the city's Pride events are well-attended, well-organized, and great fun for visitors - it's also one of the largest Gay Pride celebrations in the United States, and it's going to be extra special this year with the reversal this week of Prop 8.
+San Francisco throws one of the more colorful and prominent Gay Pride festivals in the world, with the key events taking place over the last weekend in June (on June 28 to June 29 in 2014).
+Of course, San Francisco has a rich and lengthy history of gay rights, and the city's Pride events are well-attended, well-organized, and great fun for visitors - it's also one of the largest Gay Pride celebrations in the United States.

 The official San Francisco Dykes on Bikes Pre-Pride Party takes place on Saturday from noon until 5 pm at the Mission's famed El Rio Bar, which is on the edge of Bernal Heights at 3158 Mission Street.